Best Powdered Foods to Store for Emergency and Long-Term Survival

 Cacao Powder

-Technically, cacao powder is merely the "cacao" component of chocolate; as a result, it is sweet or sugary-free.
-When making baked goods using chocolate, like brownies, you'll need cocoa powder.
-To put on ice cream or pastries, though, you'll want to keep rich milk chocolate powder on hand as a sweet and sugary substitute for items like a hot cup of cocoa.
+Technically, cacao powder is merely the "cacao" component of chocolate; as a result, it is sweet or sugar-free.
+You'll need cocoa powder when making baked goods using chocolate, like brownies.
+However, to put on ice cream or pastries, you'll want to keep rich milk chocolate powder as a sweet and sugary substitute for items like a hot cup of cocoa.

 Meats & Meat Alternatives

-You might have heard of frozen meats, but canned, dried, or packeted meats are another level.
+You might have heard of frozen meats, but canned, dried, or packeted meats are on a different level.
 Freeze-dried meats can last up to 25 years (if unopened; if opened, only a year).

 Once rehydrated, they maintain their "meat" form and can be added to any dish, including stir-fries, soups, stews, and whatever else you decide to serve them with.
-It's a safe way to continue eating meats without refrigeration and a great source of protein.
+This is a safe way to continue eating meat without refrigeration and a great source of protein.

 Powdered Yogurt